-On March 11, 2020, Representative Phil Roe (R-Tenn.) introduced a bill created to protect G.I.
-Bill benefits for students who are or will be affected by school closures and other measures related to the COVID-19/coronavirus outbreak.
+On March 11, 2020, Rep. Phil Roe (R-Tenn.) introduced a bill created to protect G.I.
+Bill benefits for students who are or will be affected by school closures and other measures related to the Covid-19/coronavirus outbreak.

 Specifically, the legislation would permit the GI Bill program to continue paying GI Bill benefits including monthly housing allowances at existing rates for these students rather than reverting to lower rates paid to distance ed/online learning students.